xjwxjw/Pytorch-Robust-Motion-In-betweening/README.md

 # Pytorch Implementation of Robust Motion In-betweening

 This is the unofficial implementation of the approach described in the paper:
-> Felix G. Harvey, Mike Yurick, Derek Nowrouzezahrai, and Christopher Pal[Robust Motion In-betweening](https://static-wordpress.akamaized.net/montreal.ubisoft.com/wp-content/uploads/2020/07/09155337/RobustMotionInbetweening.pdf).
+> Felix G. Harvey, Mike Yurick, Derek Nowrouzezahrai, and Christopher Pal [Robust Motion In-betweening](https://static-wordpress.akamaized.net/montreal.ubisoft.com/wp-content/uploads/2020/07/09155337/RobustMotionInbetweening.pdf).
 In *ACM Transactions on Graphics (TOG)*, 2020.

 We provide the code for reproducing the main results, as well as pre-trained models.